HussainAther/taskmanager/README.md

 python app.py
 ```

-- The Flask development server will start running at `http://localhost:5000`.
+- The Flask development server will start running at `http://localhost:5000`or the given URL.

 2. Start the Frontend Development Server: